Psychological disorders

 Overthinking Disorder: Causes, Symptoms, and Treatment

-Introduction – The Silent Struggle of Overthinking Overthinking is often described as the art of creating problems that don’t exist.
+Overthinking is often described as the art of creating problems that don’t exist.
 Yet for millions of people, this habit is not a mere quirk—it’s a deeply ingrained mental pattern that can feel impossible to control.
-When thoughts spiral endlessly, replaying the past or predicting the future, the
+When thoughts spiral endlessly, replaying the past or predicting the future, the mind becomes a battlefield of “what-ifs” and

 Overthinking Disorder: Causes, Symptoms, and Treatment Read More »